George Shultz wasn’t ‘afraid to struggle against the odds’

 “Thanks for the Memory,” was written on the gigantic cake the Air Force stewards served him on his final flight as secretary of state.

-Over 6½ years, he covered 880,94l miles and arranged breaks in his diplomatic duties to pay tribute to the culture of the people and places he visited.
+Over 6½ years, he covered 880,941 miles and arranged breaks in his diplomatic duties to pay tribute to the culture of the people and places he visited.

 “I think the thing I felt the best about had to do with the area of human rights,” he said.
 On his trips to Moscow he spent time meeting with Jews and other dissidents who were denied exit permits to Israel and elsewhere.
 He arranged a Passover seder at the U.S. Embassy and made sure “refuseniks” were invited.